-By positioning your technology on the Okta turtle, you can better secure and scale your own infrastructure with solutions like Adaptive Multi-factor Authentication, API Access Management, Advanced Server Access, and more.
-These offerings are all anchored in the tenets of Zero Trust, ensuring that only the right people have access to the right resources at the right time.
+By positioning your technology on the Okta turtle, you can better secure and scale your own infrastructure with solutions like Adaptive Multi-factor Authentication (MFA), API Access Management, Advanced Server Access, Okta Identity Threat Protection with Okta Al, Okta Privileged Access, and Okta Identity Governance.
+Adaptive MFA ensures robust security by requiring multiple forms of verification, reducing the risk of unauthorized access.
+API Access Management secures API endpoints, protecting data and services from malicious use.
+Advanced Server Access provides secure and scalable access to critical server environments.
+Okta Identity Threat Protection with Okta Al offers real-time threat detection and automated responses to identity-based threats.
+Okta Privileged Access eliminates standing privileges, reducing the risk of credential misuse.
+Okta Identity Governance streamlines identity management, ensuring compliance and efficient access control.
+These offerings are all anchored in the tenets of Zero Trust, ensuring that only the right people have access to the right resources at the right time and continuously verifying trust at every access request.